dandevri/minor-cssttr/README.md

 **Personal learning goals**
 * Work more seamlessy with Flexbox
-* Using the right relative unites
+* Using the right relative units
 * Play around with CSS variables
 * Know some more advanced selectors
-* Use new :pseude selectors
+* Use new :pseudo selectors
 * Use a respected CSS structure

 **Stylesheet Order**